Ulyanov-programmer/NFT-Landing/README.md

 <!-- Ctrl + Shift + V => view this file in VS Code -->

+Updated the script for animations.
+New:
+- New syntax, easy to understand.
+Hints are left, you just need to hover the cursor over the property.
+- You can set animation properties for several elements at once (and even for several selectors).

 <details>
 <summary>View Desktop version screenshot</summary>
   <img src="readmeFiles/preview.png" />